 Here we are with another exciting Drink Of The Week.
 It is exciting, right?
 This time it’s the Pisco Sour.
 Is it Peruvian?
 Is it Chilean?
 Who knows.
 It’s probably both.
 Get yourself some pisco and some limes, not lemons.
 Did you know that in Peru, what we call limes they call lemons?
-It’s confusing, but trust me, you should be using limes.
+It’s confusing, but trust us, you should be using limes.

 So, what’s pisco?
 That’s what you really wanna know.
 Pisco is made from distilled grapes including Quebranta, Muscat and Italiao varieties to create a kind of clear brandy.
-Depending on it’s origin and the type of grapes used, it can have a woody and sweet aroma and a flavor reminiscent of weak rum.
+Depending on its origin and the type of grapes used, it can have a woody and sweet aroma and a flavor reminiscent of weak rum.
 Pisco and the Pisco Sour are the subject of an ongoing dispute between Peru and Chile.
 Each country claims to own the origin of the spirit and the popular cocktail.
 While the argument rages on, the rest of us simply enjoy the stuff.

 2 oz Pisco